nicholascm/minimal-repro-ios16/readme.md

 This login flow crashes during the sign in while the web browser is visible on iOS 16 You'll need to add a valid clientId and try to sign in with an account on that clientId to see the failure

+The build is included in the `simulator_app` directory.
+I built it using the command

+`eas build --platform ios --profile devclient`

 Sample Log Output when it crashes:

 ```